 Pediatric Kawasaki Disease

-Kawasaki disease is a condition that causes inflammation in the blood vessels that can lead to heart damage.
+Kawasaki disease, also called mucocutaneous lymph node syndrome, is a condition that causes inflammation in the blood vessels that can lead to heart damage.

 What is Pediatric Kawasaki Disease?

-Kawasaki disease is a form of acquired heart disease, meaning it develops after birth.
+Kawasaki disease (mucocutaneous lymph node syndrome) is a form of acquired heart disease, meaning it develops after birth.
 Normally, acquired heart diseases affect adults, however, Kawasaki disease is an acute (sudden) childhood illness.

-Kawasaki disease causes inflammation of the blood vessels throughout the body.
+Kawasaki disease causes inflammation of the blood vessels (vasculitis) throughout the body.
 If left untreated, it can lead to damage of the coronary arteries, which supply oxygen to the heart.
-This can lead to long-term heart disease or an aneurysm (damaged blood vessel wall).
+This can lead to long-term heart disease or a coronary aneurysm (damaged blood vessel wall).

 Kawasaki disease affects infants (0-1 years of age*) and young children (under age five) most often, however, any child can develop the condition.
 When Kawasaki disease is caught and treated early, a child is unlikely to suffer from long-term heart problems or develop an aneurysm.